dhiogoFrutuoso/Catalogy_of_Products/README.md

 ├── package.json        # Project metadata and dependencies
 ├── package-lock.json   # Dependency lock file
 └── .package-lock.json  # Extra lock file (can be ignored)

 Getting Started
 Prerequisites

+Node.js
-Node.js (version 14 or higher recommended)
+ (version 14 or higher recommended)

+npm
-npm (comes with Node.js)
+ (comes with Node.js)

 Installation

 Clone the repository and install dependencies:

-bash
-Copy code
 git clone https://github.com/dhiogoFrutuoso/Catalogy_of_Products.git
 cd Catalogy_of_Products
 npm install

 Running the Project

 Start the project with:

-bash
-Copy code
 node main/index.js

 This will run the catalog system, allowing you to create, list, and search products from the console.

 Contributing

 Contributions are welcome!

 Fork this repository